cloudacademypilot/azure-ai-ml-document-processing-lab/steps/04_extract_data_using_custom_models/documentation.md

 ### Train your model

-1. On the train model dialog, provide a unique model ID and, optionally, a description.
+1. On the train model dialog, enter _template-model_ as model ID and, optionally, a description.
 The model ID accepts a string data type.

 2. For the build mode, select _Template_.